jjRen-xd/GUI207_V2.0/lib/TRANSFER/readme.txt

 Files to Package for the Legacy Interface
 =========================================
--ToHRRP.ctf (component technology file)
+-ToHrrp.ctf (component technology file)
--ToHRRP.dll
+-ToHrrp.dll
--ToHRRP.h
+-ToHrrp.h
--ToHRRP.lib
+-ToHrrp.lib
 -MCRInstaller.exe
     Note: if end users are unable to download the MATLAB Runtime using the instructions in the previous section, include it when building your